NathanHentges/portfolio-U02/README.md

 Here I display recent projects I am proud of.

-It is important that it is responsive as well.
+It contains information about me and important links.

 ## Site link